 Prostitution is probably the principal reason that the AIDS epidemic grew so quickly in Thailand.
 The primary means of infection is heterosexual sex.
 Most married Thai men patronize prostitutes …∞

 This is an essay on the roots of Thai prostitution that I wrote for Apa Insight Guide: Bangkok.
 A decade ago, it was quite novel to suggest in a guidebook that Thai prostitutes (and Thai women, for that matter) were human beings rather than passing entertainment or tricky vendors meriting tough bargaining techniques.
-The rise of the internet also has added new dimensions to the industry, especially at the higher end of the industry.
+The rise of the internet also has added new dimensions to the industry, especially at the upper end of the industry.